What Is The Best Life Insurance Cover For Me?

-Truth is, there’s more to insurance than meets the eye because the most affordable will be a decreasing term life insurance policy, which technically speaking, isn’t a policy for life as you may think of it, as being payable for life.
+The truth is, there’s more to insurance than meets the eye because the most affordable will be a decreasing term life insurance policy, which, technically speaking, isn’t a policy for life as you may think of it, as being payable for life.

 Term life insurance doesn’t mean you’ll be committing to making monthly premiums for the rest of your life.
 It means you’ll be committing to the monthly premiums for the duration of time you hold the policy.
 And you can link that to your mortgage repayments.
 That can be five years, ten years, or as long as 25 years.